 Accounts Receivable: Accounts receivable consists of tuition and fee charges to students and auxiliary enterprise services provided to students, faculty, and staff.
 Accounts receivable also include amounts due from the federal government, state and local governments, or private sources, in connection with reimbursement of allowable expenditures made pursuant to The Citadel's grants and contracts.
-Accounts receivable are recorded net of estimated uncollectible amounts.
+Accounts receivable is recorded net of estimated uncollectible amounts.
+State Capital appropriations receivable, in which all eligibility requirements have been met are also included in accounts receivable.